-Does this financial product have a sustainable investment objective? ☐ Yes No It will make a minimum of It promotes Environmental/Social sustainable investments (E/S) characteristics and while it with an environmental does not have as its objective a objective: % sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities in economic activities that qualify qualify as environmentally sustainable environmentally under the EU Taxonomy sustainable under the EU Taxonomy with an environmental objective in economic activities that do not in economic activities qualify as environmentally that do not qualify as sustainable under the EU environmentally Taxonomy sustainable under the EU Taxonomy with a social objective \times It promotes E/S characteristics, but will not make any sustainable investments It will make a minimum of sustainable investments with a social objective: %
+Sustainable investment means Does this financial product have a susta inable investment objective? an investment in an economic activity □ Yes ⊠ No that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments companies follow good governance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy The EU Taxonomy is a classification system laid down inRegulation (EU)2020/852, in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy establishing a list of environmentally sustainable with a social objective economic activities.
+For the time being, it does not include a list of It will make a minimum of ⊠ ltp not make any sustainable investments socially sustainable economic activities.
+Sustainable investments with an environmental It will make a minimum of sustainable investments with a social objective: % objective might be aligned with the Taxonomy or not.